Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Simulation Results and Detector Design Optimization

 \subsection{Design Optimization}

 The calorimeter design was optimized through detailed simulations, with particular emphasis on energy resolution, which is strongly influenced by the longitudinal radiation length and sampling structure.
 For the pCsI module, performance can be tuned by adjusting the total crystal length, while the Shashlik module allows further flexibility by varying both the number and thickness of its alternating absorber–scintillator layers.
 In addition, the lateral size of the module plays a crucial role in determining position resolution, whereas the impact of energy resolution on position resolution is relatively minor.
+In this section, the Edep-based method was employed for both the simulation and the reconstruction in order to study the intrinsic performance of different design configurations.

 As shown in Fig.~\ref{horizontal_opti}, increasing the total radiation length improves the energy resolution, especially for high-energy electrons.
 However, the module length is constrained by the available space in the barrel region and by cost considerations.
 After evaluating different configurations, a Shashlik module with 240 layers, corresponding to about 15.8~$X_0$, was chosen as a balanced solution between energy resolution and compactness.
 This configuration ensures adequate energy containment while maintaining manageable detector dimensions.